egoistpizza/EgoistBot/README.md

 **Well, have you ever seen a Discord bot that cares about your feelings and is eager to cheer you up?**

 EgoistBot - contrary to its name - aims exactly that! **It detects your depressed mood** and sends you **uplifting EgeFitness quotes**.
-It also sends you many **exciting Fight Club quotes**, **thousands of inspirational quotes from important people in history**, and most importantly, **over 180 eye-opening Mustafa Kemal ATATÜRK quotes!**
+It also sends you many **exciting Fight Club quotes**, **thousands of inspirational quotes from important people in history**, and most importantly, **160 eye-opening Mustafa Kemal ATATÜRK quotes!**

 ## Built With